wordofwarning/wordofwarning.org/current/2024-turn/programme/index.md

 Two performers are illuminated and enveloped in shadow in a dance with the light and each other, scrambling from and toward the light, evading and then craving it in an ever-evolving relationship with exposure and erasure, scrutiny, and sanctuary.

-Choreographer & Director: Lisa Chearles · Performers: Lisa Chearles & Jordan Sheard · Collaborator (R&D): Sammantha Yue · Music: Devon Bonelli · D.O.P: Brannon Yau · Special thanks to Sigma Contemporary Dance (Singapore) and Company of Others for the space and funding.

 Content Warning: please click [here](/warnings).

+Choreographer & Director: Lisa Chearles · Performers: Lisa Chearles & Jordan Sheard · Collaborator (R&D): Sammantha Yue · Music: Devon Bonelli · DOP: Brannon Yau · Special thanks to Sigma Contemporary Dance (Singapore) and Company of Others for the space and funding.

 Lisa (she/her) is a Singaporean dancer and choreographer, moving and making in Manchester.
 She has performed with Kapow Dance Circus Theatre, Coalesce Dance Theatre, SAY, Excessive Human Collective, Si Rawlinson, amongst others.
 She makes dance films and dance with film capturing the visceral and surreal.<br>Jordan (she/her) is a Manchester-based dancer, choreographer, and producer.
 Fuelled by the joy of moving, discovered through youth dance programs, she has worked with Casson & Friends, Coalesce Dance Theatre, Wired Aerial Theatre, and more, to bring projects to life.

 <a href="https://instagram.com/mestakes" target="_blank">Insta @mestakes</a>